-Established in 2003, Pro Dive Mexico is an award winning watersports service provider operating several PADI 5 Star Gold Palm Resorts in the Riviera Maya and Cozumel area.
-All of Pro Dive Mexico’s centres have been bestowed the prestigious National Geographic Dive Centre and PADI Green Star Awards and in 2012 they attained the much coveted Tripadvisor Certificate of Excellence.
+Established in 2003, Pro Dive International is an award winning water sports service provider operating several PADI 5 Star Gold Palm Resorts in the Riviera Maya and Cozumel area.
+All of Pro Dive's centres have been bestowed the prestigious National Geographic Dive Centre and PADI Green Star Awards and in 2012 they attained the much coveted Tripadvisor Certificate of Excellence.

 The secret of Pro Dive’s success is the quality of their services and the professionalism of their staff.
 Diver safety is Pro Dive’s main priority, however they have certainly not lost touch with the philosophy that “diving is fun!”
 Pro Dive Mexico offers a complete range of PADI courses, from Bubblemaker and Discover Scuba experience programs all the way through to Instructor courses at its PADI 5 Star Career Development Centre.

-Guests staying at the Allegro Playacar Resort and Royal Hideaway Playacar Resort dive with Pro Dive Mexico - Playa Del Carmen.
-Guests staying at the Dreams Puerto Aventuras Resort & Spa and the Catalonia Riviera Maya Resort & Spa dive with Pro Dive Mexico - Puerto Aventuras.
+Guests staying at the Allegro Playacar Resort and Royal Hideaway Playacar Resort dive with Pro Dive International - Playa Del Carmen.
+Guests staying at the Dreams Puerto Aventuras Resort & Spa and the Catalonia Riviera Maya Resort & Spa dive with Pro Dive International - Puerto Aventuras.